Reviewed by: Anna-Lise Krippaehne, DNP, FNP-BC

 - Integrated critical literature review

 Enrollees often develop, refine, and fully design their projects in 1-2 practicum courses.
 Each student must also present an oral defense of their thesis.
 Upon completion, students may give a final defense of their projects before their DNP project teams.

 Online students may need to travel to campus to complete these oral presentations, but some schools allow them to take place through video conference or telephone.
 While developing their projects, online learners can access the same school resources as on-campus students, such as the school’s digital library or career services.

-The DNP project team generally includes three members, with one serving as the DNP project chair.
-Most schools require two doctorally-prepared school faculty members.
-The third may be an outside expert in the area of study -- often a senior staff member at the clinic where the project occurs.
+The DNP project team generally includes three members, with the student serving as the DNP project chair.
+Most schools require at least one doctorally-prepared school faculty member as a project advisor.
+The third team member may be an outside expert in the area of study — often a senior staff member at the clinic where the project occurs.

 Admission Requirements for DNP Programs